danicostas-xyz/danicostas-xyz/README.md

 # Hello! ✨ I'm Dani Costas ✨

 ## About Me
-I'm a 29-year-old software development student based in Madrid.
-Currently diving into the world of Java and exploring various technologies to broaden my skill set.
+I am a 29-year-old software development student based in Madrid.
+Currently, I am interning as a trainee developer at Pinout Solutions, working with the Zoho Platform.

 ## 🚀 My Technologies